 Priority Infill.
-These areas include incomplete subdivisions, specifically the Autumn Ridge subdivision and Moose Lake Estates subdivision, that are already served by municipal infrastructure and services.
+This includes areas with incomplete subdivisions that are already served by municipal infrastructure and services.
 These should be the focus of short-term investment in order to avoid significant investment in capital improvements in greenfield areas.

 New Growth Areas.
 This includes greenfield development opportunities that should be used to meet long-term demand.
-To the extent possible, these areas should be developed only after infill areas are built out, or as other development emerges that can complement new neighborhoods
+To the extent possible, these areas should be developed only after infill areas are built out, or as other development emerges that can complement new neighborhoods.